ZuraArabidze/DesignPatterns/README.md

 - When you want to avoid subclass proliferation by cloning a preconfigured object.
 - When objects are similar but differ in a few properties.
 - When you want to store and copy object configurations at runtime.

+## Mediator Pattern

+**Intent:**
+Define an object that encapsulates how a set of objects interact.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.

+**Real-World Analogy:**
+Think of an air traffic control tower:

+- Planes (colleagues) don’t communicate directly with each other.
+- Instead, each plane communicates with the control tower (mediator).
+- The control tower coordinates takeoffs, landings, and flight paths.

+**When to Use:**
+- When you have a complex network of interactions between objects.
+- To reduce coupling between objects.
+- To make components easier to reuse in other systems.